trubrics/trubrics-sdk/README.md

 export TRUBRICS_PASSWORD="trubrics_password"
 ```

-and push some feedback to the `default` feedback component:
+and push some user prompts & feedback to the `default` project & feedback component:

 ```python
 import os